iDigitalFlame/ThunderStorm/docs/Quickstart.md

 - linux/amd64
 - darwin/amd64

-There are more available, consult `go tool dist list` for all of them.
+There are more available, consult `go tool dist list` for a list of them currently supported by Go.

-> While JetStream has support for all this types, sometimes your mileage may vary.
+> While JetStream has support for all these build types, your mileage may vary.

-Once you made your pick, let's fire up JetStream by running (Omit the ".exe" if you're not building for Windows and replace "<os/arch>" with your chosen target):
+Once you made your pick, let's fire up JetStream by running (Omit the **.exe** if you're not building for Windows and replace **<os/arch>** with the chosen target):

 ```bash
 python bin/jetstream -rc js.json -o bolt.exe <os/arch>